pslib-cz/2022l4web-css-typographic-library-MarciPhan/README.md

 > Author: Jakub Marcinka
 ## Description

-*Grace is a free typography CSS library.
-It was created for a school project.
-You don't need to make new CSS file every time you start new project.
-Grace helps you style your headlines, special text markups, images, lists, basic tables, buttons, alerts and more.
-It's responsible and cross-browser friendly.
+*Grace.css is a free typography CSS library.
+It was created for a school project.Grace.css set standard design for headlines, special text markups, images, lists, basic tables, buttons, alerts and more for design apps, webs and other for church [Evangelikální baptisté Jablonec nad Nisou](https://baptistejablonec.cz/).
+It's responsible and cross-browser friendly.*
-Demo site*

 ## Demo site
 Link to **[preview](http://pslib-cz.github.io/2022l4web-css-typographic-library-MarciPhan)** site for preview.